Departmental Leadership

 Christian Z. Goering, Ph.D., coordinates the Secondary Education programs.
 The Secondary Education Program offers at Bachelor of Arts in Teaching with majors in five subjects.
 The Master of Arts in Teaching in Secondary Education prepares K-12 teachers in a wide variety of instruction areas.
 Goering, a professor of Curriculum and Instruction, is currently the chair of the English Language Arts Teacher Educators, director of the Northwest Arkansas Writing Project, faculty director of the Center for Children and Youth, and holds a faculty affiation with the Interdisciplinary Ph.D. program in Public Policy.

-Head shot of Dr. Suzanne Kucharczyk
+Head shot of Dr. Renee Speight

 Head shot of Dr. Michael K. Daugherty